Cherreads

 He stayed on the pavement.

-He felt the first cold spot.
+That was when he felt the first cold spot.

 He noted its position.